Perfectoid Rings Breakdance in Sonic Pi?

 given by xx3x \mapsto x^3.

 The second sufficient example: set x=1+πx = 1 + \pi.
-We expand as a cubic polynomial in the pseudo-uniformizer by raising to the third power:
+We expand as a cubic polynomial (borrow the silhouette of y2=x3+Ax+By^2 = x^3+ Ax + B) in the pseudo-uniformizer by raising to the third power:

 x3=(1+π)3=1+3π+3π2+π3.x^3 = (1 + \pi)^3 = 1 + 3\pi + 3\pi^2 + \pi^3.